 As said above, for most real estate transactions, the transaction runs smoothly, and the buyer takes possession of the property being transferred without incident.
 However, occasionally, title issues will arise that the parties did not anticipate.
 Examples of these issues include situations where: (1) a structure on the property encroaches onto another property or on an easement, or someone else’s structure encroaches on the property to be purchased; (2) the structure(s) on the property does not comply with local building or zoning codes; (3) there are pre-existing building code violations regarding the structure(s) on the property; (4) there are parties that have a recorded lien, easement, or other encumbrance that did not show on the title report; (5) the party that sold the property was not the legal title owner; (6) there are leases, contracts or options that impact the full use of the property; and (7) the proposed use of the property by the seller is not allowed under the local ordinances.
 If any one of these happen, and are not discovered until after the closing, the impact on the buyer can be devastating.
 Two Michigan appellate decisions are discussed in this article, and both show the negative impacts of a building or zoning code encumbrance on a purchaser of real estate.

 In Galvan v Poon, unpublished per curiam opinion of the Michigan Court of Appeals, dated August 19, 2021, Docket No. 352559, one of those issues arose.
 After the close of a condominium unit, the buyers discovered a water infiltration issue.
 An investigation into the water infiltration issue led the buyers to reach out to the condominium association who told the buyers that a wall upstairs had been moved and the neighboring unit encroached on an upstairs bedroom.
 During the remediation of the issues, it was learned that there was no firewall between the two units.
 The buyers then reached out to the City of Ann Arbor who confirmed that a firewall was necessary and brought an action against the sellers for failing to have a firewall.
 The buyers then sued the sellers for this building code issue because it was an “encumbrance” and title had passed by warranty deed.
 Even though the sellers did not know about the lack of a firewall (the work was done before they owned the property), the Court of Appeals ruled that it was still an encumbrance, and the sellers were liable for the damage incurred by the buyers.
 Importantly, this decision is unpublished, appears to be an outlier in relation to rulings from other states other than Michigan and is currently being reviewed by the Michigan Supreme Court.
 Most other states that have ruled on the issue have, at a minimum, required the seller to have knowledge of the building code encumbrance to face liability.
-Regardless, whenever a party is buying or selling property, the holding of this case is something that should be considered unless or until the decision is vacated or modified by the Michigan Supreme Court.
+On July 12, 2023, the Michigan Supreme Court in Galvan v Poon, No. 163741, 2023 WL 4496998 (Mich, July 12, 2023), reversed the decision of the Court of Appeals and held that building code violations that have not yet been subject to enforcement action are hidden and not readily known or apparent through title searches or property inspections.
+As such, the judgment against the seller for “warranting” that the property was not subject to building code violations could not be sustained.
+The Supreme Court did state that its decision may be different if it was a zoning code violation (as discussed in the next paragraph), however.

 A violation of a local zoning ordinance was at issue in the case of St Clair Inn, LLC v Transcapital Bank, unpublished per curiam opinion of the Michigan Court of Appeals, dated March 24, 2015, Docket No. 319481.
 In the St. Clair Inn case, a real estate transaction occurred whereby a party acquired six lots subject to a planned unit development or PUD.
 The transaction was consummated by way of a covenant deed.
 After the closing, it was discovered that the seller actually owned seven lots, and the zoning ordinance required all seven lots to be kept together as part of the PUD.
 In that case, the Court of Appeals held that, although restrictions in place by zoning ordinances are not typically “encumbrances,” a violation of a zoning ordinance is such an encumbrance.
 Importantly, however, the Court of Appeals also held that there was no zoning violation at the time of the closing, but it was only the severance of the seventh lot from the remaining six at closing that caused the encumbrance.
 Therefore, although the plaintiff had obtained relief for a violation of the covenant deed, and to reform the agreement to include the seventh lot, the Court of Appeals reversed, saying that the trial court could not grant that relief to the buyer.
 The Court of Appeals went further and stated that the PUD regulations were matters of public record, and therefore, the buyer was put on constructive notice that taking title to less than all seven parcels would create unmarketable title post-closing.
 In that case, if the buyer had obtained a zoning endorsement to title (as outlined below), it may have had a claim against the title company.
 However, because the only affirmative warranties related to zoning were as of the date of the closing, there was no claim to be asserted against the seller when the violation only occurred as a result of the closing itself.